SteeltoeOSS/Documentation/api/v3/configuration/random-value-provider.md

 }
 ```

-The RandomValue provider supports the following .NET application types:

-* ASP.NET (MVC, WebForms, WebAPI, WCF)
-* ASP.NET Core
-* Console applications (.NET Framework and .NET Core)

- The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Configuration).

 ## Usage

 You should have a good understanding of how the .NET [Configuration services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) work before starting to use this provider.